 What is the Best Great Barrier Reef Tour From Cairns?

 As you might expect there are a multitude of tour companies and boats offering Great Barrier reef tours in Cairns.
 There are so many in fact, that there is an entire boat terminal dedicated to vessels headed for the GBR: The Reef Fleet Terminal.

-However, if you speak to any Cairns local, the’ll recommend Down Under Cruise and Dive as the best Great Barrier Reef tour from Cairns, and with good reason.
-While I’ll go into these further on in the review section of this post, here’s a few reasons why they’re renowned as the best.
+However, if you speak to any Cairns local, they'll recommend Down Under Cruise and Dive as the best Great Barrier Reef tour from Cairns, and with good reason.
+While I'll go into these further on in the review section of this post, here are a few reasons why they're renowned as the best.

 - Still a Cairns local family company: keep it local - don't give your money to wealthy off-shore companies

 - The Evolution is by far the most impressive boat offering of reef dive and snorkel trips